msaelices/whatsapp-mcp-server/README.md

 ## WhatsApp API Client

 This project uses the `whatsapp-api-client-python` library to interact with WhatsApp.
-The client provides access to the WhatsApp Cloud API, which requires:
+The client provides access to the WhatsApp Cloud API, which requires a [GreenAPI](https://green-api.com/) account to use.

-1. A WhatsApp Business Account
-2. A valid API key or access token

-You should set up your WhatsApp Business API credentials before using this MCP server.
-Please refer to the [WhatsApp Business API documentation](https://developers.facebook.com/docs/whatsapp/cloud-api) for more information on how to obtain the necessary credentials.

 ### Environment Variables